Lead Capture Pages: Essential Guide and 5 Pro Tips to Get Leads

 That way, customers know you encrypt their personal information.

 You could also use a trust badge to show that you’re GDPR compliant.
-This is especially important for lead generation because you want your prospects to know that you’re following the EU’s new rules for data protection and usage.
+This is especially important to generate leads because you want your prospects to know that you’re following the EU’s new rules for data protection and usage.

 Hello Bar makes it easy to remain GDPR compliant.
 After you sign into your account and create a Hello Bar, you can click the button for GDPR compliance.